-- e.
-Apply any foreign substance or moisture to the ball or to the pitching hand or fingers, or do anything to deface the ball.
-The pitcher may use bare hands to rub up the ball. - Note 1: The pitcher shall not use a bandage or any other distracting item on the pitching hand or fingers.
+e.
+Have on their person or possess any foreign substance.
+The pitcher may apply rosin to his bare hand or may use bare hands to rub up the ball.
+The pitcher or defensive player(s) shall not apply any foreign substance or moisture to the ball or to the pitching hand or fingers, or do anything to deface the ball.

+Note 1: The pitcher shall not use a bandage or any other distracting item on the pitching hand or fingers.
 A cast or bandage may be used on the nonpitching hand if it is not white in color or distracting to the batter or umpire, in the umpire's judgement.